Data and Metadata Working Group

 Charmel Menzel (ESRI)

-For project metadata standardization
+Project metadata standardization

 - Continue mapping existing project metadata standards, including PPSR_Core and the standards used to describe projects in different repositories, to develop a common vocabulary and ontology for talking about citizen science.
 The latest version of the PPSR-Core can be found as part of the Geneva Declaration, emerging from the 2018 European Citizen Science Conference.
 CitSci2019 lead to a (work in progress) PPSR Core Git repository for hosting the standard.